-Permanent tangential offsets of expansion joints observed at the end of recent earthquakes have substantially interfered in the post-earthquake serviceability of highway viaducts.
+Permanent tangential offsets at expansion joints cause, in several cases, traffic closure and the disruption of the bridge usability in the aftermath of the earthquakes resulted in a critical problem for rescue activities.
+This residual joint separation is mainly attributed to the final position of roller bearings supporting the superstructure.
+The relative inclination between adjacent piers, caused because seismic damages at the bottom of piers are not identical, has been also considered as an additional source of residual opening.
+The residual joint tangential displacement has been calculated in order to perform the post-earthquake serviceability evaluation on the viaduct.
 The possibility for vehicles to pass over the tangential gap length, measured as the contact length of a truck tire (0.15 m), is suggested as the limit for this damage.

-For unrestrained viaducts, as is illustrated in Fig. 6, the results of the residual joint tangential displacement show an important damage in the bridge with 100m and 200m curvature radii.
-In both bridges, the separation limit has been over passed.
-The bridge with 100m of curvature radius presents a separation in the expansion joint of 0.214m.
-Meanwhile, in the bridge with 200m radius a separation of 0.157m is observed.
-However, the bridges with radius of curvature of 400m and 800m present a separation under the limit.
-In those cases the separation is 0.123m and 0.121m respectively.
-It is clear the effect of the curvature on the residual joint tangential displacements.
-It is observed that as the curvature radius is increased, the behavior of the bridges tends to be less severe in terms of damage.
+For unrestrained bridges, shown in Fig. 6, the results of the residual joint tangential displacement show an important damage in the bridge with 100m and 200m curvature radii in both cases, equal and unequal piers viaducts.
+In TAK, the separation limit has been over passed, causing by this, the disruption on the bridge serviceability.
+KOB and RIN do not represent significant risk.
+Regarding the differences on the pier heights, there are no remarkable differences on the residual displacements.
+It is observed that as the curvature radius is increased, the behavior of the bridges tends to be less severe7).

-Fig. 5 Effect of curvature radius on deck unseating damage

-Fig. 7 Effect of curvature radius on pounding damage

 The results obtained from the analysis of the restrained viaducts are also shown in Fig. 6.
 The application of cable restrainers produces an important variation on the behavior of the bridges in comparison with the cases of unrestrained bridges.
+This effect is extensive for equal and unequal piers viaducts in all inputs.
 Firstly, a significant reduction in the tangential offsets of expansion joints is observed.
 For none of the bridges equipped with unseating prevention systems the separation limit of 0.15m is exceeded.
-In all the four viaducts the residual displacement is observed under 0.08m.
-The restrained viaduct with 100m of curvature radius presents a displacement of 0.045m.
-For this bridge, the difference between having or not cable restrainers is 0.168m.
-For the other viaducts, 200m, 400m and 800m, the residual joint tangential displacement are 0.074m, 0.069m and 0.067m respectively.
-Clearly, the use of unseating prevention systems provide not only a residual displacement lower than the separation limit but also maintain these limits in similar values.
-The analytical results for the unrestrained viaducts show that the maximum impact force is presented in the viaduct with radius of curvature of 100m, which presents an impact force of 11.82 MN.
-As for the bridge with 200m of curvature radius, its maximum impact force is 8.761 MN.
-The last two viaducts with 400m and 800m of curvature radii have impact forces of 7.83 MN and 7.57 MN respectively.
-It is clear the uniform impact forces in the less curved viaducts, as is illustrated in Fig. 7.
+In all the viaducts the residual displacement is observed under 0.08m.
+Clearly, the use of unseating prevention systems not only provides a residual displacement lower than the separation limit but also maintains these limits in similar values.